 - design of landscaping, berm placement and use of flowering trees is encouraged.

 - 3) Greenbelts shall be so designed as to avoid creating obstacles to proper sight distance between vehicles and vehicles and pedestrians.

 - 4) All required greenbelts shall meet the following basic conditions:

 - a.
-Whenever a greenbelt or planting is required, a performance guarantee may be required in accordance with Section 8.06.
+Whenever in this Ordinance a greenbelt or planting is required, a performance quarantee may be required cash bond, letter of credit or corporate surety bond in an amount equal to the estimated cost of the landscape plan or portion thereof will be deposited in accordance with Section 8.065.2.

 - b.
 A detailed plan for the greenbelt, together with an accurate cost estimate, shall be approved prior to the issuance of a building permit.
 The plan shall include the following items: plant list detailing the species, number, size or height at time of planting; location and spacing of plant materials; groundcover or grass (specify whether seed or sod); cross sections of any berms, and a maintenance plan and schedule for pruning, mowing, watering, fertilizing, and replacement of dead and diseased materials.

 - c.
 All required planting materials shall be maintained in good condition by mowing and watering, by tilling and watering, or by mulching and watering, so as to present a healthy, neat, and orderly appearance free from refuse and debris.
 All unhealthy and dead materials shall be replaced within one (1) year or the next appropriate planting season.
 Suitable materials equal in characteristics to the plant materials listed with the spacing as required shall be provided.

 - d.
-Plant materials shall be selected so as to ensure that the root system will not interfere with public utilities and that fruit and other debris (other than leaves) will not constitute a nuisance within public rights-of-way or to abutting property owners.
+Plant materials shall be selected so as to einsure that the root system will not interfere with public utilities and that fruit and other debris (other than leaves) will not constitute a nuisance within public rights-of-way or to abutting property owners.

 - e.
 The following trees shall not be permitted in required greenbelts:

 - (1) Box Elder

 - (2) Elms

 - (3) Poplars

 - (4) Willows

 - (5) Horse Chestnut (nut bearing)

 - (6) Tree of Heaven

 - (7) Catalpa

 - (8) Black Locust

 - (9) Osage Orange

 - (10) Cottonwood

 - (11) Chinese Elm

 - f.
 Recommended trees and plant materials and required minimum heights are as follows:

-- (1) Evergreen trees: Six (6) feet in height
+- (1) Evergreen trees-: Six (6) feet in height

 - (a) Juniper

 - (b) Hemlock

 - (c) Fir

 - (d) Pine

 - (e) Spruce

 - (f) Douglas-Fir

 - (g) Cedar

 - (2) Narrow Evergreens: Four (4) feet in height

 - (a) Column Hinoki Cypress

 - (b) Blue Columnar Chinese Juniper

 - (c) Pyramidal Red-Cedar

 - (d) Swiss Stone Pine

 - (e) Pyramidal White Pine

 - (f) Irish Yew

 - (g) Douglas Arbor-Vitae

 - (h) Columnar Giant Arbor-Vitae

 - (3) Tree-like Shrubs: Four (4) feet in height

 - (a) Flowering Crabs

 - (b) Russian Olives

 - (c) Mountain-Ash

 - (d) Dogwood

 - (e) Redbud

 - (f) Rose of Sharon

 - (g) Hornbeam

 - (h) Hawthorn

 - (i) Magnolia

 - (j) Siberean Pea Tree

 - (4) Large Deciduous Shrubs: Six (6) feet in height

 - (a) Honeysuckle

 - (b) Viburnum

 - (c) Mock-Orange

 - (d) Forsythia

 - (e) Lilac

 - (f) Ninebark

 - (g) Cottoneaster

 - (h) Hazelnut

 - (i) Euonymus

 - (j) Privet

 - (k) Buckthorn

 - (I) Sumac

 - (m) Autumn Olives

 - (n) Dogwoods

 - (o) Pussy Willow

 - (p) Witch Hazel

 - (q) High Bush Cranberry

 - (r) Arrowwood

 - (s) Wayfaring Tree

 - (5) Large Deciduous Trees: One and one-half (1-1/2) inches in caliper

 - (a) Oaks

 - (b) Hard Maples

 - (c) Hackberry

 - (d) Planetree (Sycamore)

 - (e) Birch

 - (f) Beech

 - (g) Honeylocust

 - (h) Sweet-Gum

 - (i) Hop Hornbeam

 - (j) Linden

 - (k) Ash (grafted)

 - (I) Ginkgo (male)